 |

-Geoffrey Kelly, for the well-trained singing of principals and chorus; how
+director, Geoffrey Kelly, for the well-trained singing of principals and

-nice to hear an orchestra playing as accompanists to the artistes and not
+chorus; how nice to hear an orchestra playing as accompanists to the

-vice versa.
-Congratulations also to the producer, May Collins, for good
+artistes and not vice versa.
+Congratulations also to the producer, May

-groupings, business and effects.
-The story of Princess Ida is rather
+Collins, for good groupings, business and effects.
+The story of Princess

-complicated but in a nutshell is about the Princess who, betrothed in
+Ida is rather complicated but in a nutshell is about the Princess who,

-friends, to win the Princess and show her the folly of her ways.
-The part
+Prince, with his friends, to win the Princess and show her the folly of her

-of Princess Ida was played by Mary Nelson (pictured, right) who both sang
+ways.
+The part of Princess Ida was played by Mary Nelson (pictured, right)

-and acted well.
-Gerard Martin as Prince Hilarion was equal to the demands
+who both sang and acted well.
+Gerard Martin as Prince Hilarion was equal to

-Of his part and was ably supported by Jack Holroyd and Frank Cohen as Cyril
+the demands Of his part and was ably supported by Jack Holroyd and Frank

-and Florian, his friends.
-These three virtually stopped the show with their
+Cohen as Cyril and Florian, his friends.
+These three virtually stopped the

-song 'I am a maiden'.
-Phyllis Ritchie (left) gave a most telling
+show with their song 'I am a maiden'.
+Phyllis Ritchie (left) gave a most

-performance as Lady Blanche, particularly with her 'must, maybe and shall'
+telling performance as Lady Blanche, particularly with her 'must, maybe and

 performance and was at her best gazing on a man for the first time and